Craig Revel Horwood

 Craig Revel Horwood (born 4 January 1965) is an Australian-British author, dancer, choreographer, conductor, theatre director, and former drag queen in the United Kingdom.
 He is also a patron of the Royal Osteoporosis Society.

-Horwood is best known as a judge on the popular BBC dancing series Strictly Come Dancing, and until 13 November 2021, as he tested positive for COVID-19 and missed the following week's show, had been the only judge to have appeared in every edition since its inception.
-He is often seen performing ballroom and Latin routines including, in 2019, a performance themed around Hello, Dolly!.
+Horwood is a judge on the BBC dancing series Strictly Come Dancing and has appeared in all but one episode since its inception.
+He is often seen performing ballroom and Latin dance routines.